brianglass/anastasis/files/10_january.md

 **Of St Gregory.
 Tone 4.**

 Having achieved a life inspired by God, you made its practice bright by contemplation, Gregory, revealer of God; for loving wisdom with divine ardour, you were enriched with grace from the mouth of the Spirit.
-Distilling the sweetness of your words like honeycomb, you ever make GodÂ’s Church joyful with divine thoughts.
+Distilling the sweetness of your words like honeycomb, you ever make God’s Church joyful with divine thoughts.
 And so, as you dwell a high priest in heaven, intercede unceasingly for us who celebrate your memory.

 Both now.

 **Of the Feast, same Tone.**

-When the Baptist saw you, who take away the sin of the world by spirit and fire,\[4\] coming to him, quailing and trembling he cried, Â‘I do not dare to grasp your immaculate head.
-But sanctify me, Master, by your Epiphany, only lover of humankindÂ’.
+When the Baptist saw you, who take away the sin of the world by spirit and fire,\[4\] coming to him, quailing and trembling he cried, ‘I do not dare to grasp your immaculate head.
+But sanctify me, Master, by your Epiphany, only lover of humankind’.

 ****